 Pulmonary Embolism Treatment

-A pulmonary embolism can be treated with medications such as anticoagulants and thrombolytic agents.
+The treatment for a pulmonary embolism will vary depending on the severity of the patient’s condition.
+In general, a pulmonary embolism can be treated with medications, such as anticoagulants and thrombolytic agents.

-The patient may require oxygen therapy up to 100% as well.
+Additionally, the patient may require oxygen therapy with an FiO2 of up to 100% in order to treat hypoxemia.

-Analgesics may be indicated in order to relieve chest pain and inotropic agents may be administered to help maintain circulation.
+If chest pain is present, analgesics may be indicated, and inotropic agents may be administered to help maintain circulation.

-Anti-embolism compression stockings and early ambulation are effective methods for preventing a pulmonary embolism.
+Finally, anti-embolism compression stockings and early ambulation are also effective methods for preventing a pulmonary embolism.

 Pulmonary Embolism Practice Questions: